Where is Best to Put Your Attribute Points in New World?

 Those questions will inform you how many points to put in a single Attribute and what is most likely going to be your secondary Attribute or even the tertiary one.

-So check what is going to be the weapon you find more fun to wield, then check the Attribute Bonuses presented in this guide, and then you will start to slowly figure out how you want to play your character, and you should have everything you need in order to decide where is best to put your Attribute Points in New World.
+So check what is going to be the weapon you find more fun to wield, then check the Attribute Bonuses presented in this guide, and then you will start to slowly figure out how you want to play your character.
+From there, you should know everything relevant in order to decide where to allocate each of your points once you reach the max attribute points in New World.